Luis Lacalle Pou: 2019

-In the 2019 presidential primaries, Lacalle Pou competed against Enrique Antía, Carlos Iafigliola, again Jorge Larrañaga and against the new candidate Juan Sartori, with whom he maintained a tense relationship.
-Lacalle Pou accused him of spreading fake news, some of these cases were brought to justice.
+In the 2019 presidential primaries, Lacalle Pou competed against Enrique Antía, Carlos Iafigliola, Jorge Larrañaga and the new candidate Juan Sartori.
 Lacalle Pou won by 53% of the votes, enough to announce Beatriz Argimón the same night of 30 June as a vice president candidate.

 In the first round of the 2019 general election, held on Sunday, 27 October 2019, he obtained second place with 28.62% of the votes.
 As no presidential candidate received a majority of voting, a runoff election took place on 24 November.
 In the runoff, Luis Lacalle Pou garnered 48.71% of the unofficial vote.
 His opponent, Broad Front candidate and former intendant of Montevideo, Daniel Martínez obtained 47.51% of the vote.
-The Electoral Court of Uruguay would publish the official results by Friday, 29 November 2019, as observed votes were still to be counted, totaling more than the difference between the two candidates, thus being too close to call.
-Daniel Martinez did not concede the race then, awaiting the official count.
+The Electoral Court of Uruguay published the official results Friday, 29 November 2019, as observed votes were still to be counted, totaling more than the difference between the two candidates, thus the difference being too close to do so.
+Daniel Martinez did not concede the results yet, awaiting the official count.
 Lacalle Pou unofficially declared himself the winner, as the votes already counted marked an irreversible trend.
 Martínez conceded defeat on 28 November 2019.
 On 30 November, final votes counts confirmed Lacalle Pou as the winner with 48.8% of the total votes cast over Martínez with 47.3%.
 He was the first National/Blanco candidate to win the presidency since his father left office in 1995.
 His election also marked only the fourth time in 154 years that the Blancos had been elected to lead the government.